Ortu-/name-gen/README.md

 Yungsu
 ```

 For this culture as a whole, I've introduced the ' character as a short sharp pause marker, as well as allowing a space to break a name into further pieces.

-The uncommon for western consonents X, Q, Z, W etc have been made far more common on the whole while G, H, J and such are less
+The uncommon for western consonents X, Q, Z, W etc have been made far more common on the whole while G, H, J and such are less.

-Masculine will rarely begin with a vowel, and Y is treated more as a consonant, with endings not as sharp and hard as the western culture but still following a U, O masculine theme as well as setting an, in to masculine
+Masculine will rarely begin with a vowel, and Y is treated more as a consonant, with endings not as sharp and hard as the western culture but still following a U, O masculine theme as well as setting an, in to masculine.

 Female: